maikelordaz/Takadao-assesment-test/Answers/Answers.md

 -   Findings:
     1. "Critical" In the function withdrawBalance() a state variable is written after a call.
 In this case the mapping userBalance.
 This can lead to reentrancy attacks.
         - Solution: move that line of code before the call.
--   Note: Be aware that if the call is not successfull you have to return the balance

 Suggested code: